The Media and Entertainment Law Review: Belarus

 A journalist operating without accreditation may face a fine for illegally producing media content.

-The general right and procedure for obtaining information or clarifications is established by the Law of the Republic of Belarus of 18 July 2011 No. 300-Z 'On applications from citizens and legal entities'.
-Therefore, journalists and the mass media may also use this general procedure for access to government information.
+The general right and procedure for obtaining information or clarifications is established by the Law on Applications from Citizens and Legal Entities.22 Therefore, journalists and the mass media may also use this general procedure for access to government information.

 iv Protection of sources